Spatial Annealing for Efficient Few-shot Neural Rendering: Related Work

 \section{Related Work}

 \boldp{Neural Radiance Fields} Neural Radiance Field (NeRF) \cite{mildenhall2021nerf} is a distinguished 3D representation method renowned for its ability to render realistic novel views.
 It utilizes a Multilayer Perceptron (MLP) network to implicitly associate 3D coordinates with radiance attributes, including density and color.
-Over the past few years, the research community has developed numerous NeRF extensions, enhancing its application across a variety of domains such as novel view synthesis \cite{martin2021nerf, barron2021mip, barron2022mip, mildenhall2022nerf}, surface reconstruction \cite{oechsle2021unisurf, wang2021neus, li2023neuralangelo, wang2023pet}, dynamic scene modeling \cite{fang2022fast, liu2023robust, park2021nerfies}, and 3D content generation \cite{gu2023nerfdiff, poole2022dreamfusion, shue20233d, chen2023single, hong2023lrm}.
+Over the past few years, the research community has developed numerous NeRF extensions, enhancing its application across a variety of domains such as novel view synthesis \cite{martin2021nerf, barron2021mip, barron2022mip, mildenhall2022nerf}, surface reconstruction \cite{oechsle2021unisurf, wang2021neus, wang2023pet}, dynamic scene modeling \cite{fang2022fast, liu2023robust, park2021nerfies}, and 3D content generation \cite{gu2023nerfdiff, poole2022dreamfusion, shue20233d, chen2023single, hong2023lrm}.
 Although NeRF has pioneered several advancements across different research areas, it encounters significant challenges.
-The method is particularly known for its slow reconstruction speed and heavy dependence on the density of input views, which limits its efficiency and practicality in broader applications.
+The method particularly struggles with slow reconstruction speed and a heavy dependence on the density of input views, limiting its efficiency and practicality in broader applications.
 These challenges highlight the need for ongoing research and development to optimize NeRF's performance and expand its usability in the field of 3D representation and beyond.